 National Research Data Infrastructure

 Germany is currently establishing a coordinated nationwide infrastructure for research data.
 The National Research Data Infrastructure (NFDI) aims to systematically manage, standardise and secure research data stocks in the long term and make them available for subsequent use.
 NDFI consortia bring together experts from academia, infrastructure facilities and specialist associations.
 An NFDI directorate will be responsible for pooling and coordinating the new network of NFDI consortia.
 The German Research Foundation is creating the NFDI in stages in three rounds of calls for proposals.
 Driven by the scientific community and users, consortia have already formed for a wide range of disciplines and published letters of intent for proposal submissions.
-Funding for the first ten consortia is planned from summer 2020.
-The NFDI consortia should be dynamic and remain open to accept new participants.
+On 26th June 2020 the Joint Science Conference (GWK) made its final funding decisions in the first round of the NFDI.

 Research Data Management Service

-We offer you both individual advice and subject-specific information events on the subject of research data – please contact us or send us an email.
+We offer you both individual advice and subject-specific information events on the subject of research data – please contact us for more details.

 - Initial information: what is meant by research data?